Sucrose: Consumption

 Refined sugar was a luxury before the 18th century.
 It became widely popular in the 18th century, then graduated to becoming a necessary food in the 19th century.
 This evolution of taste and demand for sugar as an essential food ingredient unleashed major economic and social changes.
 Eventually, table sugar became sufficiently cheap and common enough to influence standard cuisine and flavored drinks.

 Sucrose forms a major element in confectionery and desserts.
 Cooks use it for sweetening.
 It can also act as a food preservative when used in sufficient concentrations, and thus is an important ingredient in the production of fruit preserves.
 Sucrose is important to the structure of many foods, including biscuits and cookies, cakes and pies, candy, and ice cream and sorbets.
 It is a common ingredient in many processed and so-called "junk foods".

+The overconsumption of sugar brings many health consequences, including heart disease, obesity and type 2 diabetes.
+The CDC recommends limiting daily sugar consumption to less than 200 calories worth (about 12 teaspoons/48 grams) on a 2000 calorie diet.

 Nutritional information

 Fully refined sugar is 99.9% sucrose, thus providing only carbohydrate as dietary nutrient and 390 kilocalories per 100 g serving (table).
 There are no micronutrients of significance in fully refined sugar (table).
+Sucrose, as a pure carbohydrate, has an energy content of 3.94 calories per gram (or 17 kilojoules per gram).